AsifMadar/Foobar-BIU-mobile/README.md

 # Foobar-BIU-mobile

+## Part 3
+This is the branch for part 3 of the project.
+If you are looking for the branch of **part 2**, please go to the [part2](https://github.com/michaelts1/Foobar-BIU-mobile/tree/part2) or [main](https://github.com/michaelts1/Foobar-BIU-mobile/tree/main) branches (they are identical, really).

 ## Running the project

 To run the project, open it in Android Studio and click the "Run" button at the top (ctrl+f5).